fanyadan/my_slurm/README.md

   - `debug` (default): controller + both compute nodes
   - `gpu`: compute nodes only

-Design note: this config is intentionally minimal and optimized for “does it schedule/run?” rather than perfect resource isolation.

 ## Example batch job (`job.sh`)
 `job.sh` demonstrates a multi-node `srun` launch using **MPI (mpi4py)** via Slurm **PMI2**.